PeptideFox

 At what age should you start?

-Mid-30s to early 40s is the typical practitioner recommendation, when collagen production naturally declines (~1% per year after age 30).
+Mid-30s to early 40s is the typical practitioner recommendation, when collagen production naturally declines (about 1% per year after age 30).
 Earlier use can make sense for users with substantial sun damage, scarring, or accelerated aging from UV exposure.
 Below the mid-20s the substrate isn't depleted enough for the protocol's effect to register clearly.

 Is GLOW or KLOW safe long-term?